 Site Performance Optimization

-Many organizations try to win the fight with a bad website, which is a tough road.
-There are always workarounds to what people will deem a “bad website”, but here’s a few immediate things to look at.
+Many organizations try to win the fight with a bad website, which is a tough path to go down.
+There are always workarounds to what people will deem a “bad website”, but here are a few immediate things to look at.

 Risa Wexler, head of Pfizer’s Media Lab, explains on thinkwithgoogle.com that one of Pfizer’s sites took 21 seconds to load.
 “No, thanks, I don’t have time for this.”
 And they would abandon the site, perhaps without getting the information needed to make an informed health care decision.”

 A slow site doesn’t just make people abandon the site immediately.
-Google will also abandon it as well by dropping your ranking and not allow traffic to get to your site.
-They want to promote positive experiences for their users and a slow one isn’t a great experience.
+Google will also abandon it as well by dropping your ranking and not allowing traffic to get to your site.
+They want to promote positive experiences for their users, and a slow one isn’t a great experience.

 Messaging & Clarity

 Often overlooked is the clarity of service that a healthcare provider offers.
 It is difficult to imagine people not understanding your offering, but they’re new to this.
-A Flesch–Kincaid readability test is the standard of reading and writing complexity.
+A Flesch–Kincaid readability test is the standard of reading and writing complexity, so look around for that service if you're not sure how clear your message is.
 Readable is a fun and quick way to help understand how complex your content is.

 Healthcare Local SEO